encode42/tabler-icons-types/readme.md

 </details>

 ### 🔨 Building
-Ensure [Yarn](https://yarnpkg.com/) and [Node.js](https://nodejs.org/en/) are installed.
+Ensure [pnpm](https://pnpm.io/) and [Node.js](https://nodejs.org/en/) are installed.

 1. Enter the directory containing the `tabler-icons-types` source code in your terminal.
-2. Install the build dependencies via `yarn install`.
+2. Install the build dependencies via `pnpm install`.
-3. Run `yarn run build` to generate the Node.js and browser modules.
+3. Run `pnpm run build` to generate the Node.js and browser modules.
 <sub>This will automatically update `@tabler/icons` if an update is available.</sub>

 Generated files:
-- `dist/cjs.js`: CommonJS bundle, used by Node.js.
+- `./cjs/`: CommonJS bundle, used by Node.js.
-- `dist/esm.js`: ES module for browser script modules.
+- `./esm/`: ES module for browser script modules.
-- `dist/*.min.js`: Minified bundle.
-- `build/`: Built ECMAScript files.
+- `./lib/`: Built ECMAScript files.